Halifax (federal electoral district)

 Halifax is a federal electoral district in Nova Scotia, Canada.
-It is one of a handful of ridings which has been represented continuously (albeit with different boundaries) in the House of Commons since Confederation in 1867.
+It is one of a handful of ridings which has been represented continuously (albeit with different boundaries and different numbers of members) in the House of Commons since Confederation in 1867.

 The riding of Halifax includes the communities of Spryfield, Sambro, Herring Cove, Harrietsfield, Williamswood, Prospect, Purcell's Cove, Armdale, Cowie Hill, Fairmount, Kline Heights, and the Halifax Peninsula.

 History

 The electoral district was created at Confederation in 1867.
 It returned two members until 1968.

-The most notable of the riding's MPs was Robert Borden, who was Conservative leader from 1901–1920, and Prime Minister of Canada from 1911-1920.
-Borden represented the riding from 1896–1904 and again from 1909-1917.
-Another notable MP was Robert Stanfield, leader of the Progressive Conservative Party from 1967-1976, who represented the riding from 1968-1979.
+The most notable of the riding's MPs was Robert Borden, who was Conservative leader from 1901 to 1920, and Prime Minister of Canada from 1911 to 1920.
+Borden represented the riding from 1896 to 1904 and again from 1909 to 1917.
+Another notable MP was Robert Stanfield, leader of the Progressive Conservative Party from 1967 to 1976, who represented the riding from 1968 to 1979.

 Halifax was represented by the New Democratic Party from 1997 to 2015, with the Liberal Party coming in second in every election from 2000 to 2015.
 The riding's boundaries were re-distributed in 2004.
 Before that date, it comprised the peninsula of Halifax, the community of Fairview, and part of Clayton Park.

-Alexa McDonough, who stepped down as NDP leader in 2003, but stayed on to represent Halifax in the House of Commons.
+Alexa McDonough stepped down as NDP leader in 2003, but stayed on to represent Halifax in the House of Commons.
 McDonough ran for re-election against popular city councillor Sheila Fougere in 2004, who came within 1000 votes of beating the incumbent.
 McDonough pulled ahead based in part on a strong showing in Halifax's North End.
-On June 2, 2008, McDonough announced that she would not seek re-election.
+On 2 June 2008, McDonough announced that she would not seek re-election.

-Following the 2012 redistribution, the riding will be gaining a small part of the riding of Halifax West, on the eastern side of Long Lake Provincial Park.
+Following the 2012 redistribution, the riding gained a small part of the riding of Halifax West, on the eastern side of Long Lake Provincial Park.

+Following the 2022 redistribution, the riding lost the Fairmount area to Halifax West.